catenax-ng/product-knowledge/docs/development-view/modules.md

 This approach offers users a unified and technically abstract view for querying and manipulating data across a range of disparate sources.
 As such, it can be used to create virtualized and integrated views of data in memory rather than executing data movement and physically storing integrated views.

-### AAS->KA Bridge

-Special form of virtualization component which denormalizes/flattens & caches the often hierarchical information (Shells, Submodels, Submodel Elements) stored in backend AAS servers in order to make it accessible for ad-hoc querying.

-See [AAS Bridge](aas/bridge.md) for a more detailed explanation.

 ## Binding Layer

 Finally, the missing link between the Dataspace Layer and the Virtualization Layer is the Binding Layer.
 Hereby rather than mapping the data between different formats (e.g. Data Tables in CSV Format to and from Data Graphs in the TTL format) which is a mostly resource-consuming data transformation process, binding rather rewrites the actual queries (e.g. SPARQL into SQL, SPARQL into GraphQL or REST).
 In order to make this query rewriting not too complicated, a restricted subset of SPARQL is envisaged.